Sheep 101 logo

 In direct marketing, a larger share of the consumer's dollar is retained by the producer.
 Thus, the income potential for direct marketing is substantially higher than for commodity marketing, though costs (processing, transportation, etc.) are also much higher.
 The labor associated with selling one lamb can be especially high.

 Direct marketing favors small-scale producers and those in close proximity to population centers.
 It favors producers with "people skills."
-Marketing tends to require a different skill set than producing.
-Successful direct marketers are passionate about what they are selling.
+Marketing tends to require a different skill set than animal husbandry.
+Successful direct marketers are usually passionate about what they are selling.
 Many experts feel that direct marketing is the only way for small-scale producers to compete with larger producers, due to the economies of scale.

 Selling carcasses

 Customers for the freezer trade vary in the type of lamb they prefer to buy: size, age, diet, etc. Grain-fed lamb is considered to be a premium product, because it produces milder-flavored lamb.
-At the same time, there is a growing market for grass-fed and naturally-raised lamb.
-Grass-fed lamb tends to be more healthful.
-Success in the freezer trade start with having a good processor.
+At the same time, there is a growing market for grass-fed lamb.
+Grass-fed lamb tends to be more healthful in terms of its fatty acid profile.
+Success in the freezer trade starts with having a good processor.
 Good customer service will lead to repeat customers and referrals.

 Meat (retail, case-ready cuts)